SignPath/documentation/docs/trusted-build-systems/azure-devops.md

 ### Action output variables

 The action supports the following output parameters:
-- `SigningRequestId`: The id of the newly created signing request.
-Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTID`.
+- `SigningRequestId`: ID of the created signing request.
+Available to subsequent tasks as environment variable `<TASKNAME>_SIGNINGREQUESTID`.
-- `SigningRequestWebUrl`: The url of the signing request in SignPath.
-Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTWEBURL`.
+- `SigningRequestWebUrl`: URL of the signing request in SignPath UI.
+Available to subsequent tasks as environment variable `<TASKNAME>_SIGNINGREQUESTWEBURL`.
-- `SignedArtifactDownloadUrl`: The download url of the signed artifact.
-Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNEDARTIFACTDOWNLOADURL`.
+- `SignedArtifactDownloadUrl`: download URL of the signed artifact.
+Available to subsequent tasks as environment variable `<TASKNAME>_SIGNEDARTIFACTDOWNLOADURL`.